saltstack/salt/doc/topics/cloud/aws.rst

       keyname: my_test_key

       # This one should NOT be specified if VPC was not configured in AWS to be
       # the default.
-It might cause an error message which sais that network
+It might cause an error message which says that network
       # interfaces and an instance-level security groups may not be specified
       # on the same request.
       #